Repeal of Alaska’s ranked choice pulls ahead, as election results continue to come in

-Ballot Measure 2, the effort to repeal Alaska’s ranked choice voting and open primaries, was winning slightly as election night results continued to come in late Tuesday, with about 73% of Alaska precincts counted.
+Ballot Measure 2, the effort to repeal Alaska’s ranked choice voting and open primaries, was winning slightly as election results continued to come in early Wednesday, with about 93% of Alaska precincts counted.

-Just before midnight, results showed Ballot Measure 2 ahead by 5,487 votes, out of a total of more than 230,000 ballots cast.
-That’s a margin of about 2.4 percentage points.
+Wednesday results showed Ballot Measure 2 ahead by 4,703 votes, out of a total of more than 254,000 ballots cast.
+That’s a margin of about 2 percentage points.

-The other initiative on Alaska voters’ ballots, to increase the state’s minimum wage, appeared headed to victory, with a margin of just under 12 percentage points.
+The other initiative on Alaska voters’ ballots, to increase the state’s minimum wage, appeared headed to victory, with a margin of 13 percentage points.

 Loren Leman, a former Republican lieutenant governor who worked with the campaign to repeal ranked choice voting and open primaries, pointed to the Ballot Measure 2 campaign being outspent 100-to-1.